instead-hub/instead/doc/stead3_en.md

 - next attribute, instead of explicit descriptions of reaction as a function with push. next is a simple way to record push.

 - false at the beginning of the phrase makes the phrase off.
-She islocked off until you do an explicit enable.
+She is locked off until you do an explicit enable.
 However, inside the phrase we can go and show the contents of the elections.
 Alternative entry possible with the use of the hidden attribute:

-	{ hidden = true, '#tabletke',
+	{ hidden = true, '#aboutpill',
 		{'I made the right choice?', 'Time will tell.'}
 	},